Tundra Connections Schedule

 Monday, October 30, 12 pm CT; Gr 3-8+

-Polar Bear Planet
+Polar Bear Planet - Missed it?
+Watch the archive.

 Can you name the five countries with wild polar bears?
 Do you know how different countries study and protect wild polar bears?
 Learn about the different polar bear subpopulations from our panel of experts who have worked with the white bear all around the globe, and bring your best questions!